How to Get a Restraining Order in Broward and all Florida Counties

 How to Get a Broward County Restraining Order

-According to the Broward County Sheriff’s website, here’s what you should do if you live in Broward County and are facing domestic violence – obtain a Restraining Order by filing your pleadings utilizing the Portal filing system at browardclerk.org or appear in person at one of the following Domestic Violence Service Locations, excluding holidays:
+According to the Broward County Sheriff’s website, here’s what you should do if you live in Broward County and are facing domestic violence or other forms of violence protected under the law – obtain a Restraining Order by filing your pleadings utilizing the Portal filing system at browardclerk.org or appear in person at one of the following Domestic Violence Service Locations, excluding holidays:

 Broward County Central Courthouse